Mark-Seaman/Shrinking-World-Pubs/sweng/Pub/TeamProject.md

 Additionally, you will have the opportunity to build a medium-sized app from start to finish with a team of four people.
 This will give you a taste of what it's like to work on a software development project in the real world.
 You will learn how to collaborate, delegate tasks, and make decisions as a team.

+## Project Guidelines

+**Application Design**: Your application should be patterned after a popular web-based application.
+This means that you should analyze existing web applications and identify the features and design patterns that make them successful.
+Use this analysis as a guide when designing your own application.

+**Team Composition**: The project will be carried out in teams of four people.
+Each team member will have a specific role assigned to them for each milestone.
+These roles include requirements, design, code, and test.
+The roles will rotate with each milestone, ensuring that every team member gets hands-on experience in each aspect of the software development process.

+**Milestone Deliverables**: There will be seven milestones throughout the course, with one milestone every two weeks.
+Each milestone will have specific deliverables that need to be completed by each team member based on their assigned role.
+It is important that you adhere to the fixed schedule and submit your work on time.

+**Responsibilities Rotation**: As mentioned earlier, the responsibilities will rotate with each milestone.
+This means that each team member will have the opportunity to take on different roles throughout the project.
+This rotation is designed to help you gain a comprehensive understanding of the entire software development process and develop a well-rounded skill set.

 ## Application Teams

 You will be assigned to an application team.
 If you would like to request to work on a specific application then let me know and I will try to accomodate your wishes.